Somerset Ryu aims to deliver fun, high quality Shotokan Karate classes to people of all ages and abilities in West Somerset.

 SRK Club Instructors

-The owner and founder of Somerset Ryu Karate; Peter has been involved in Shotokan for over 20 years and teaches full-time from the club's permanent dojo in Wellington.
-Over the years, Peter has coached many students to National and International competition success; he is always looking forward to the future and is excited for his club to be a member of the renowned Japan Karate Shoto Federation.
-He prides himself on the high standards set in class, and always aims to push each and every individual to unlock their maximum potential.
+The owner and founder of Somerset Ryu; Peter has been practicing Shotokan Karate for over 20 years, and teaches full-time from SRK's permanent dojo in Wellington.
+Since 2013, the club has produced more than 30 black belts, and he has personally coached many students to competition success at both National and International level.
+He is always looking to the future and is excited to be a member of the renowned Japan Karate Shoto Federation.
+Peter prides himself on the high standards set in class, and always aims to develop each and every individual and unlock their maximum potential.

 3rd Dan JKS